 Ask them what their style is.
 Are they direct and adopt a tough-love approach?
 Or are they more of a supportive sounding board?
 Consider beforehand what might work best for you based on your personality type.

-4) Success Rate: What is your success rate?
+4) Satisfaction Rate: What is your satisfaction rate?

 5) References: Can I speak with some of your references?